Skip to main content

 Should I buy maxed-out RAM or the next chip tier?

 More memory beats faster chip for LLM work — always.
-A 128 GB M4 Max beats a 64 GB M3 Ultra for 70B-class work because you hit VRAM-constrained situations more often than compute-constrained ones.
+A 128 GB M4 Max beats a 96 GB M3 Ultra for 70B-class work when context windows push you near the memory ceiling, because you hit VRAM-constrained situations more often than compute-constrained ones.

 Does macOS ever outperform Linux for LLMs?